markv9401/HTB-CA23/README.md

 * in the source code you can see the `js` included `/static/js/script.js`
 * `script.js` has a function called `checkPin` which checks if entered ping is equal to `CONFIG.correctPin`
 * just enter `CONFIG.correctPin` in the browser console and get the correct code `7298`

+## Web/Orbital
+* in `database.py` you can see that it ojnly queries the user and checks the password later on, trying to prevent sqli.
+It didnt really work as expected, it's just as vulnerable just maybe a little more difficult.
+Working payload with `union injection`: `admin" union select "rowra","bb84c3e15018b35b6994f3ad7cb1c453" order by username desc-- -` _(is the username)_ and gecosz is the password
+* payload for the `/api/export` endpoint is a simple `LFI`: `{"name": "../signal_sleuth_firmware"}`

+## Web/Drobots
+* `database.py` hints it's going to be sqli and it's pretty visible too
+* login as username `admin` password: `1" or "1"="1"-- -`